Career column

 Issue 03/24 Demographics

 In a career workshop, Malaika talks about her move to Germany.
-“I was really afraid of moving to a small town like Neuburg.
-But I was pleasantly surprised: the city is very young, actually like a large university campus.
-The population is very international, I was able to settle in quickly.”
+"I was really scared to move to a small town like Neuburg.
+But I was pleasantly surprised: the town is very young, actually like a big university campus.
+The population is very international, I was able to settle in quickly."

-Sometimes the demographics of a place are helpful to get a feeling for whether you might fit in: age structure, average level of education, origin of the population and even voting behavior can provide information.
+Sometimes the demographics of a place are helpful in getting a sense of whether you might fit in: age structure, average level of education, origin of the population and even voting behavior can provide information.

-“Can we make similar considerations for future employers?”
+"Can we make similar considerations for future employers?"
 I ask the group.
-“Well, I wouldn’t join the Betzler working group ,” says Tim.
-“He has never had international doctoral students; most of them even come from our city.
-I find that a bit provincial.”
-“Could it be a warning sign if the group is very international?”
+"Well, I wouldn't go to Betzler's working group ," says Tim.
+"He's never had any international doctoral students, most of them even come from our city.
+I find that a bit provincial."
+"Can it be a warning sign if the group is very international?"
 I want to know.
-Stefan replies: “Hardly anyone who studied here applies to Professor Schulke.
-She has a reputation as an extreme grinder, which only the locals know.”
+Stefan replies: "Hardly anyone who has studied here applies to Professor Schulke.
+She has a reputation as an extreme grinder, which only the locals know."

 In industry, how long employees stay also plays a role.
-If the throughput is high, it indicates an unpleasant work environment.
+If the throughput is high, this indicates an unpleasant working environment.
 Due to the lack of continuity, little knowledge is built up.
-In a company like this you learn less than with employers where the employees stay longer.
+In such a company, you learn less than at employers where employees stay longer.
 If employees stay with an employer for a long time, three cases can be distinguished:

 Employee loyalty, which the employer earns through good leadership and work culture.
 Does this make it a rigid environment? - Only if employees rarely change jobs within the organization.

 Dead end.
-A few positions have no logical connection to other areas if you want or need to reorient yourself.
-This is not the case in industry, but there are positions in government offices or as teachers that are difficult to move away from.
+A few jobs have no logical connection to other areas if you want or need to change direction.
+This is not the case in industry, but there are jobs in government offices or as a teacher that are difficult to move away from.

 Golden cage.
-Some jobs are so well paid that changing jobs almost always means a significantly lower salary.
-Once your life is set up for higher ongoing costs, the change can be painful.
-Patent and corporate Management positions fall into this category.
+Some jobs are so well paid that changing jobs almost always means significantly less pay.
+Once your life is adjusted to higher running costs, the transition can be painful.
+Jobs in patents and company Management fall into this category.

-Both internationality and length of service with the company do not in themselves allow for a judgment to be made.
-However, if you notice a spike in extremes, consider this as a warning signal.
-You can easily get these clues by looking at profiles on professional social media such as Linkedin.
+Neither internationality nor length of service with the company allow for a judgement on their own.
+However, if you notice a swing to extremes, consider this a warning signal.
+You can get this information quite easily by looking at profiles on professional social media such as Linkedin.

 Philipp Gramlich, p.gramlich@naturalscience.careers